𝐂𝐡𝐢𝐜𝐤𝐞𝐧 𝐌𝐞𝐚𝐭 𝐀𝐥𝐥𝐞𝐫𝐠𝐲 and 𝐁𝐢𝐫𝐝 𝐄𝐠𝐠 𝐒𝐲𝐧𝐝𝐫𝐨𝐦𝐞

 How many times have I been asked if children should avoid chicken if they are allergic to eggs?

-Not as often as parents telling me their child is allergic to chicken meat or start sneezing when there is either cooked eggs or cooked chicken around.
+Not as often as parents telling me their child is allergic to chicken meat or start sneezing when there are either cooked eggs or cooked chicken around.

 Can this really happen?

 Actually, it can, but we need to understand that 𝘢𝘭𝘭 𝘢𝘳𝘦 𝘳𝘦𝘭𝘢𝘵𝘪𝘷𝘦𝘭𝘺 𝘳𝘢𝘳𝘦.

 Chicken Allergy can be primary or secondary; this one is often called Bird Egg Syndrome.

 But let us take this into the several aspects that might cause any of the above symptoms.